RickeyWard/ESPBitmap/README.md

 //or
 ESPBitmap16 bitmap;

 //note that as long as the bitmap object is in scope.
 It will hold onto whatever data was loaded.
-It is not recommended to use the same object over and over, but instead keep in the smallest scope needed to free the memory afterward.
+//It is not recommended to use the same object over and over,
+//but instead keep in the smallest scope needed to free the memory afterward.
 //that being said, you can keep it around to redraw it later. memory usage is resonable, but still.
-Bytes are bytes, and bitmaps are typically uncompressed.
+//Bytes are bytes, and bitmaps are typically uncompressed.
 //though palettized bitmaps such as 16 color 4bpp are pretty resonable on an esp8266.

 //if you have a byte array that contains all the file bytes of an image (unsigned char or uint8_t) you can proccess the file data using